 Wearing a mask is also a helpful reminder not to touch your face.

-Gloves are a one time use item to protect your hands from getting the virus on them.
+Gloves are a one-time use item to protect your hands from getting the virus on them.
 You can put on a pair of gloves before you go into a store and the virus on their surface will transfer to the gloves.
 When you leave the store, take off the gloves and dispose of them – not on the ground.
-Then either wash your hands and if soap and water is not available use a disinfectant.
+Then either wash your hands and if soap and water are not available use a disinfectant.

 If you don’t use gloves and still disinfect your hands as soon as you are out of a store, you basically get the same effect as wearing gloves.